Haisla language

-The Haisla language (Haisla: X̄aʼislak̓ala / X̌àh̓isl̩ak̓ala, /sal/) is a First Nations Wakashan language spoken by the Haisla people of the North Coast region of the Canadian province of British Columbia, who are based in the village of Kitamaat.
+Haisla (Haisla: X̄aʼislak̓ala / X̌àh̓isl̩ak̓ala, /sal/) is a First Nations Wakashan language spoken by the Haisla people of the North Coast region of the Canadian province of British Columbia, who are based in the village of Kitamaat.

-The name Haisla is derived from the Haisla word xàʼisla or xàʼisəla, meaning 'dwellers downriver'.
+The name "Haisla" is derived from the Haisla word xàʼisla or xàʼisəla, meaning 'dwellers downriver'.
 The Haisla and their language, along with that of the neighbouring Heiltsuk and Wuikinuxv peoples, were in the past incorrectly called "Northern Kwakiutl".

 Haisla is currently spoken by several hundred people but it is considered critically endangered.
 Haisla is geographically the northernmost Wakashan language.
 Its nearest Wakashan neighbor is Oowekyala.

 Dialects

 The present-day population of Kitamaat developed from multiple sources, and they had language differences among them.
 The two most prominent are Kitimaat (X̅aʼislakʼala) and Kitlope (X̅enaksialakʼala).
 Pronunciation, grammar, and word choice depend on which dialect is being spoken.

 Haisla is still used to refer to the language as a whole, similar to the way that the term "English" encompasses multiple dialects.